foxssake/vest/docs/user-guide/writing-tests.md

 ## Defining suites

 *Vest* considers classes extending the `VestTest` base class as tests.
-Each example in the documentation will present both styles:
+Each example in the documentation will present both styles of suite definitions
+supported:

 === "define()"